-Dove is a multichain computer that fuses the EVM with decentralized oracles, to provide timestamping and unique ordering of arbitrary real world events.
+Dove is a multichain computer that provides timestamping and unique ordering of arbitrary events.
 Bitcoin solved the specific problem of decentralized timestamping of one type of event - Bitcoin transactions.
 DOVE solves the general problem of decentralized timestamping of arbitrary, user-defined events across all publicly accessible data sources.

 The name - DOVE - represents Decentralized Observation, Verification, and Execution.
 Dove is modular and strives for architectural simplicity and elegance.
-Conceptually, there are two main parts of Dove:
+Conceptually, there are three main parts of Dove:

 Bitcoin introduced the notion of a decentralized peer-to-peer online currency and solved the decentralized ordering ("double-spend") problem.
 Ethereum provides a decentralized Turing-complete computer.
 Both Bitcoin and Ethereum were conceived for world with a few blockchains, each a self-contained island; users needing digital gold could use Bitcoin and users needing decentralized compute (or "programmable money") could use Ethereum.

-However, the early history of blockchains played out differently - rather than one or two universal blockchains, there are now dozens and even hundreds of blockchains.
-This brings us to the first motivating insight for DOVE: from the perspective of any one blockchain, all other blockchains are equivalent to conventional, real world data.
-This means that interchain messaging and bridging are in fact special cases of a more general problem, which is, how does a blockchain safely interact with "foreign" data from outside its chain?
+However, the growth of blockchains is playing out differently - rather than one or two universal blockchains, there are now dozens of blockchains.
+From the perspective of any one blockchain, all other blockchains are equivalent to conventional, real world data.
+The general problem is therefore, how does a blockchain safely interact with "foreign" data from outside its chain?

 Dove aims to be a decentralized open source computer that anyone can extend by building new drivers and running new (types of) observers.
 Dove helps developers build new applications and protocols that are natively aware of the broader world, defined as a multitude of blockchains and even real world events.